UbiquityRobotics/learn/quick_start/camera_sensor/installation.md

 the metal bracket.
 The camera is screwed to fixed standoffs using M2 screws 3 or 4mm in length.
 The white side of the flat cable is towards the top of the board and below there is a blue piece of tape on the cable.
 The cable must be inserted as shown in order to properly connect the camera.
+Make sure the cable goes all the way in as it can seem to be in but not fully making contact.

 The Magni software must be configured to set usage of any camera mounting other than the **forward** configuration.
 If you for example use the **upward** facing camera you must before edit the `/etc/ubiquity/robot.yaml` file as root user to have a line for the raspicam orientation.
 The line would be as shown below and a reboot of the robot is required.
+There must be a space between the colon and the left bracket.

-`raspicam:{'position':'upward'}`
+`raspicam: {'position':'upward'}`

 Take care when removing the pi to gently rock it back and forth after unscrewing it&#39;s screw that goes into a standoff on the main board.
 BE CAREFUL